chibiboba/JS-202/My Notes/Lesson 2 Notes.md

   - Interaction with
 - `padding`
 - `border`
+  - `outline` is a line outside the element's border.
+It doesn't interact with the box mode and doesn't take up space, so it doesn't change the page layout.
+    - This makes `outline` useful during development and debugging.

 - `margin`

 # Other CSS properties

 - The **`text-align`** [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) property sets the horizontal alignment of the inline-level content inside a block element or table-cell box.
-  - This property alters an element's content.
+  - This property alters an element's entire **content** (not necessarily just text!).

 - The **`max-width`** [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) property sets the maximum width of an element.
 It prevents the [used value](https://developer.mozilla.org/en-US/docs/Web/CSS/used_value) of the [`width`](https://developer.mozilla.org/en-US/docs/Web/CSS/width) property from becoming larger than the value specified by `max-width`.
   - `max-width` overrides [`width`](https://developer.mozilla.org/en-US/docs/Web/CSS/width), but [`min-width`](https://developer.mozilla.org/en-US/docs/Web/CSS/min-width) overrides `max-width`.